Mimetite

 At Dry Gill Mine, Caldbeck, Allerdale, Cumbria, England, UK, phosphate-rich world-class mimetite variety campylite occurs in a gangue of quartz, baryte and manganese oxides (Minrec 41.1 supplement pages 28-33).

-A specimen has been found of greenish white thick blades of baryte to 4 cm across, with some terminations within the voids, dotted over with lustrous toffee brown crystals of campylite to 5 mm in size, singly and in groups (AESS).
+A specimen has been found of greenish white thick blades of baryte to 4 cm across, with some terminations within the voids, dotted over with lustrous toffee brown crystals of campylite to 5 mm in size, singly and in groups; another specimen has campylite crystals on a manganese oxide matrix (AESS).

 At Ingray Gill, Caldbeck, Allerdale, Cumbria, England, UK, mimetite is occasionally associated with pyromorphite in epimorphs after galena (JRS 12.38).